jponf/PCnstein/README.md

 PCnstein
 ========

+Web technologies assignment.

-An attempt of Restful application using django
+An attempt of a CRUD application with a Rest API using django